joshiemoore/vocaFS/README.md

 Now, when you write files into the `voca` directory, they will be streamed to Vocaroo.
 When you go back and read these files later, they will be streamed from Vocaroo.
 Vocaroo is cloud storage!

+When you are done, unmount vocaFS: `$ fusermount -u voca`

 ### How does it work?
 This project uses pyfuse, the Python bindings for libfuse, to implement the meat of the virtual filesystem operations.